Short Thoughts 2024

 Plans, promises, predictions.
 So often confused.

 Are you trying to move people?
-Or are you trying to let people move?
+Or trying to let people move?

 Asking for transparency is a statement of distrust.